kaboom-AKA/html/project_3/Readme.md

 - Projects I have worked on.

 ## What's Inside "links"
-- Links to my social media accounts.
+- Links to my social media accounts

 ## Technologies Used
 - **HTML5**: For structuring the webpage